PacLII Home | Databases | WorldLII | Search | Feedback

 (b) required to provide any information or documentary evidence to the Land Ombudsman which is needed for an investigation.

-(a) the hearing be red; and
+(a) the hearing be recorded; and

-(b) the person’s 17;s legal representative or another person be present at the hearing.
+(b) the person’s legal representative or another person be present at the hearing.

 (6) If a hearing has been recorded, any person who has given evidence at a hearing may request a copy of the recording from the Land Ombudsman.